MalihehIzadi/catiss/README.md

 If you use CatIss in your work, please cite as following:

 ```
-Izadi, M., CatIss: An Intelligent Tool for Categorizing Issues reports using Transformers, 2022.
+Izadi, M., CatIss: An Intelligent Tool for Categorizing Issues reports using Transformers, In Proceedings of The 1st International Workshop on Natural
+Language-based Software Engineering (NLBSE’22), page (to appear), 2022.
 ```